 When you apply for and receive a driver’s license in South Carolina, you automatically consent to a future blood, breath or urine alcohol test, such as a breathalyzer, breath alcohol test, if requested by law enforcement.
 The consent is implied by the act of holding a driver’s license in this state.

 The primary purpose of implied consent is to permit law enforcement to request that a blood sample be taken by qualified medical personnel if a person is incoherent, unconscious, or dead.
 Implied consent grants this authority without the legal risk of violating personal rights.

 However, if the person arrested for the suspicion of driving under the influence is conscious and coherent and able to provide consent, the officer must offer that person a breath test — to be performed within two hours of arrest — as well as inform them of their right to refuse.
 (For suspicion of driving under the influence of drugs, the same stipulation applies for a urine test.)

 - If arrested for DUI, the implied consent law requires that the arresting officer inform you of the following rights:

-- You have the right to refuse a breath alcohol or other test.
+- You have the right to refuse breath alcohol or other tests.

 - A refusal to take a breath test may be used against him or her in court.

-- The defendant can request an administrative hearing within 30 days of the arrest, known as an “implied consent” hearing, in which you will be given an opportunity to challenge the suspension of your license.
+- The defendant can request an administrative hearing within 30 days of the arrest, known as an “implied consent” hearing, in which you will be allowed to challenge the suspension of your license.

 Hire a DUI Lawyer to Challenge Your Breath Test